-One can claim that when Satoshi Nakamoto invented Bitcoin, India could have been one of the first countries to establish its reliability and trustworthiness as an alternative financial system.
-Countries, across the world, made efforts towards developing a secure and efficient system for transacting in this new form of currency with a view that in near future cryptocurrency is highly likely to rule the world economy.
-Reviews on used cases have shown good profits on investment.
+Countries across the world have made efforts towards developing a secure and efficient system for transacting in this new form of currency, with a view that in the near future cryptocurrency is highly likely to rule the world economy.

-In 2013, India announced Bitcoin as untrustworthy and labelled it as “Wild West Territory” where frauds and scams like Silk Road, market of drugs on dark-net are prevalent and where selfish greedy geeks conned innocent citizens into losing their money.
+In 2013, India announced Bitcoin as untrustworthy and labeled it as “Wild West Territory” where frauds and scams like Silk Road, market of drugs on dark-net are prevalent and where selfish greedy geeks conned innocent citizens into losing their money.
+This was the Manmohan Singh Government — who themselves were prone to corruption and scams.
+Calling a new technology was not fair, even though their claim of Bitcoin being untrustworthy was correct.

 The fact to note is that India was not aware of its value at that time but as the nation went through a change in its global financial and political situation, its viewpoint towards cryptocurrency also changed.
-India has, now, become an ideal match for bitcoin and is ready to run for its position as the first country to strengthen its grasp on cryptocurrency.
+India became an ideal place to trade in Bitcoin a few years later.
+The government could have just adapted to Bitcoin and related cryptocurrencies — or they could have just released their own Cryptocurrency.

-On 8th November 2016, the Indian Government with assistance from Reserve Bank of India (RBI) removed 500 and 1000-Rupees currencies from circulation, bringing 86% of the country’s money straight to ashes.
-The decision was taken as a step to crush its ever-growing dark economy and to get rid of never-ending illegal affairs.
+During 2012-2016, there was a high demand from the public to curb corruption and to eliminate the Black Money market.
+Bitcoin could only add to the trouble.
+Demonetization happened on 8th November 2016 and India was left with a little liquidity.
+Indian Government with assistance from the Reserve Bank of India (RBI) removed 500 and 1000-Rupees currencies from circulation, bringing 86% of the country’s money straight to ashes.
+The decision was taken as a step to crush its ever-growing dark economy and to get rid of never-ending illegal affairs

 Simultaneously, this verdict, though not intentional, taught the nation’s 1.3 billion people of the uncertainty that comes with holding cash as property.
 With a 7% fall in the stock market, cash scarcity and some serious adversaries faced by many citizens in the queue for exchanging their useless money, it didn’t take long to cause a nationwide hysteria.